 Today we went at speeds showing up to 297 kilometres per hour! and we did the trip in only 1 and a half hours.
 This is brilliant for day trips such as our purpose today in visiting an orphanage for the bulk of the day.

-Prices are of course a lot more than the usual trains - but what a goods and service in return!
+Prices are of course a lot more than the usual trains - but for the amazing time savings you get a lot in return!
 It cost 137 yuan one way - thats only £14 for 387 kilometres of travel - great value!

 Toilets were clean, ladies went up and down with their trolleys selling snacks and drinks (didnt need them as brought my own bottles of fluid and didnt need snacks as having lunch at our destination).